in your browser.

 , and more Parry procs making it free to cast.

-if a free Revenge cast is available and you do not have Vengeance: Ignore Pain active, or if you are about to cap out on Rage.
+if a free Revenge cast is available, if Vengeance: Revenge is active, if Vengeance: Ignore Pain is not active, or if you have Rage to dump.

 as much as possible whenever you are actively tanking.
 It is your primary defensive skill.

-to mitigate incoming damage, but try to never leave yourself too Rage-starved to cast
+to mitigate incoming damage, but try not to leave yourself too Rage-starved to cast

-With proper play and gearing you should be able to maintain nearly 100% active time on
+With proper play and gearing you can approach 100% active time on

 If you have excess Rage and aren't in danger, and you aren't using the